 I wrote this article for people who are trying to determine if they may qualify for disability benefits and, if so, how to apply.
 This Guide is based on my 15 years of experience helping people win disability claims.
 It is a good starting point if you are trying to learn the basics about what disability benefits programs are out there for Canadians.
 I also give you a simple process for how to apply for disability benefits in Canada, no matter what program you may qualify for.

-If you want to learn more, download our free Sick Leave Guide.
+If you want to learn more about how to apply for and maintain disability benefits in Canada, download our free books on CPP disability and long-term disability.
 You can do that at the end of this article.

 - Step 1: Figure out which disability plans or programs you qualify for

 - Step 2: Make sure your doctor supports you

 - Step 3: Make a plan for transitioning from employment to sick leave